 7. What if an applicant has proficiency in both official languages?

 If you have some proficiency in both English and French, decide which language you are more comfortable using.
 This is your first official language.
 The other is your second official language.You must prove your proficiency in your first official language only.
-You must take a language test from an agency designated by CIC and include the original results with your application to the NLPNP.
+You must take a language test from an agency designated by IRCC and include the original results with your application to the NLPNP.

 8. What are the CLB equivalencies based on the different testing systems?